unm-historiography/2018-spring/essays/To Be Reviewed/Annales School.md

 04/18/2018

-**The Annales School**
+# The Annales School

-Some of the most innovative and influential historiographic changes in the twentieth-century came from a group of French historians known as the Annales School.
+Some of the most innovative and influential historiographic changes in the twentieth-century came from a group of French historians known as the *Annales School*.
 The methods they introduced challenged traditional historical focus from prominent and powerful individuals and shed light on often overlooked or dismissed populations and cultures.
 To achieve this, they developed methodologies that examined evidence of broader beliefs, ideas, and attitudes of